Primary school admission guide

-- give evidence of the medical or social need, such as a professional medical diagnosis or a statement
+- Give evidence of the chronic medical or social care need, such as a professional medical diagnosis or a statement.

-Childcare arrangements don't fall under the category of an acute medical or social need.
+Childcare arrangements don't fall under the category of a chronic medical or social care need.
 Contact the Families Information Service for help with childcare arrangements.

 Get help with your application

 Royal Greenwich holds school admission information sessions to help parents and carers with applying for a school place.

 The Families Information Service offers support to parents and carers who may need support with the school admissions process.